seanharrington256/WildIris_Qiime2/README.md

 Another advantage of QIIME2 is that the files track the provenance of the data--i.e., QIIME2 tracks exactly how the data has been processed at every step up to any given analysis.
 We will explore this further as we start looking at QIIME2 files.

-Today, we will use QIIME2 to explore soil microbiome data from the Atacama desert in Chile.
+We will use QIIME2 to explore soil microbiome data from the Atacama desert in Chile.
 The data are presented in [this paper](https://journals.asm.org/doi/full/10.1128/mSystems.00195-16).

 This tutorial is adapted from the following tutorials in the QIIME2 documentation: [“Atacama soil microbiome” tutorial](https://docs.qiime2.org/2022.2/tutorials/atacama-soils/), [“Moving Pictures” tutorial](https://docs.qiime2.org/2022.2/tutorials/moving-pictures/), [Training feature classifiers](https://docs.qiime2.org/2022.2/tutorials/feature-classifier/).
 The QIIME2 documentation is extensive and features several tutorials.
-More detail on all of the concepts that we will cover today can be found in this documentation.
+More detail on all of the concepts that I will cover can be found in this documentation.

 Blocks of code to be entered into your command line terminal will look like this: